 \proclaim Theorem.
 The following (2,1)-categories are equivalent. \li The homotopy (2,1)-category of presentable quasicategories. \li The homotopy (2,1)-category of combinatorial model categories. \li The homotopy (2,1)-category of combinatorial left proper model categories. \li The (2,1)-category of presentable derivators, left adjoints, and isomorphisms.

 \proof Proof.
-The equivalence of the first and second (2,1)-categories follows from \vmainthm.
-The equivalence of the second and third (2,1)-categories follows from \vleftproper.
+The equivalence of the first and second (2,1)-categories follows from ^!{main theorem}.
+The equivalence of the second and third (2,1)-categories follows from ^!{left proper main theorem}.
 For the equivalence of the third and fourth (2,1)-categories, see Renaudin [\Derivators, Theorem~3.4.4].

 \proclaim Remark.
-The ^{Dwyer–Kan equivalence} between $@CRC$ and $@PrL$ shown in \vcrcprleq\ works abstractly with any pair of Quillen equivalent models for (∞,1)-categories, since all what is used in \vcrcprleq\ is a Quillen equivalence $\rN⊣\rK$ together with a fibrant replacement functor $\frc$ and a cofibrant replacement functor (i.e., the identity functor for the Joyal model structure, but a nontrivial functor for other models).
+The ^{Dwyer–Kan equivalence} between $@CRC$ and $@PrL$ shown in ^!{derived relative nerve equivalence} works abstractly with any pair of Quillen equivalent models for $(∞,1)$-categories, since all what is used in ^!{derived relative nerve equivalence} is a Quillen equivalence $\rN⊣\rK$ together with a fibrant replacement functor $\frc$ and a cofibrant replacement functor (i.e., the identity functor for the Joyal model structure, but a nontrivial functor for other models).
 In particular, the same proof establishes ^{Dwyer–Kan equivalences} between appropriate versions of relative categories of complete Segal spaces, Segal categories, simplicial categories, etc. We do not include proofs in this paper because doing so would require us to develop notions of homotopy colimits, homotopy ind-completions, and homotopy local presentability in each of these settings, and then show their compatibility with each other.
 However, one can also transport these notions from a model where they are already developed (such as quasicategories) along derived Quillen equivalences connecting quasicategories to whatever models we are interested in.